Is Surrogacy Legal in Illinois?

 Surrogacy Status

-Gestational surrogacy is clearly permitted and supported by statute in Illinois.
-Traditional surrogacy is not addressed by the statute and typically requires different legal steps.
+Gestational surrogacy is expressly permitted and supported under Illinois law.
+Traditional surrogacy is not covered by the statute and generally requires additional steps.

 Parentage Orders